| In This Issue:FeedbackYour feedback is most welcome. Healing Points is here to serve your

 to height, was 33.
 People with a BMI of at least 25 are considered

+overweight, while those with a BMI of 30 or above are obese.
 After 10 weeks, the women lost an average of 2% of their body weight,

 reduced total cholesterol by 8% and cut LDL ("bad") cholesterol

-6%.
+by 6%.
 HDL cholesterol, however, declined 16%, the researchers report in

 the January issue of the Journal of the American Dietetic Association.
+During the same period, the women's average intakes of total fat,

 saturated fat and cholesterol fell, while the percent of calories from